-X/Y Matrix
+- X/Y Matrix

-The X/Y matrix is a tool that maps the Voice of Customer needs and concerns onto the process steps and inputs.
-This tool can take on several different formats, but any of them will provide the Lean Six Sigma team with insight as to the contributing factors of customer value.
+The X/Y Matrix is a tool that maps the Voice of Customer needs and concerns (Y) onto the process steps and inputs (X).
+This tool can take on several different formats, but any of them will provide the Lean Six Sigma team with insight into the contributing factors of customer value. - Intro to FMEA The Failure Mode Effects Analysis (FMEA) tool highlights areas of high product design or process execution risk.
+This tool provides insight into possible causes for observed failures. - Value Stream Mapping